BietSoft/brixx.docs/brixx-script/README.md

 ## `.componentFolder`

 Returns the Brixx component folder.
+Brixx web components are usually created and expected in the Brixx component folder.
+Use `setComponentFolder` to change the default component folder `[componentFolder='components']`.

 **`Readonly`**